ay2912/Vision-Track/README.md

 ## Deployment notes

 * Production Django: use a real DB (Postgres), set `DEBUG=False`, secure `SECRET_KEY`, serve behind Gunicorn + Nginx.
-* Ollama: if you need remote hosting, run Ollama on a secured server and set `OLLAMA_HOST` accordingly.
-Remember the default Ollama port is `11434`.
+* Groq API: ensure your API key is securely stored (use environment variables or secrets manager).
-* Environment and secrets: use a secrets manager or environment variables (don’t commit `.env`).
+* Environment and secrets: use a secrets manager or environment variables (don't commit `.env`).
+* Rate limits: Monitor your Groq usage in production and implement appropriate rate limiting.

 ---

 ## Troubleshooting

-* `Connection refused` to Ollama: check `ollama serve` is running and `OLLAMA_HOST` matches.
+* `BadRequestError` from Groq: check if the model name is correct and not deprecated.
+* `Authentication error`: verify your `GROQ_API_KEY` is correct and properly loaded from `.env`.
 * CORS errors: add the frontend origin to `CORS_ALLOWED_ORIGINS` in Django settings.
 * `ModuleNotFoundError`: check Python venv is active and dependencies installed.
+* Rate limit errors: check your usage at https://console.groq.com/

 ---